mrluaf/wordpress-theme-structure/readme.md

 ## How To Use

-* Upload the Wordpress Theme Structure folder to your themes directory
+* Upload the Wordpress Theme Structure folder to your themes directory.
-* Rename the folder and change the name and other details in styles.css, if desired
+* Rename the folder and change the name and other details in styles.css, if desired.
 * Code away!
 Add, change and remove things in pursuit of theme perfection.

 ## Considerations